All Products

 Golang

-go get github.com/xxl-job/xxl-job-executor-go@{Latest tag}
+go get github.com/xxl-job/xxl-job-executor-go@{latest_tag}

-2. Write an initialization executor.
+2. Write the executor initialization code.

 package main